1and1/itBldz/README.md

   config.json
 ```

-open the build-step.js file and open the following ceremony code:
+When opening the build-step.js file you see the following code:

 ```js
 var conf = requireRoot('conf'), path = require("path");